German Shepherd Life Expectancy: What to Expect

 Frequently Asked Questions

-What is the average life expectancy of a German Shepherd?
+What is the average lifespan of a German Shepherd?

 How can I increase my German Shepherd’s life expectancy?